lockss/lockss-rtd-manual/docs/installing/running.rst

    [success] K3s prerequisites checked

-and :program:`install-lockss` will successfully proceed to the next phase, :ref:`Checking the System User and Group` (:numref:`Checking the System User and Group`).
+and :program:`install-lockss` will successfully proceed to the next phase, :ref:`configuring-iptables` (:numref:`configuring-iptables`).

 .. admonition:: Error conditions and what to do about them

    .. dropdown:: User namespaces must be enabled in RHEL/CentOS 7
-      :name: running-user-namespaces
+      :name: error-user-namespaces
       :icon: x-circle-fill
       :animate: fade-in-slide-down